getchip/CHIP-Docs/source/includes/_start-chip-boot-derp.md

 What's really great is that if you plug in to a charger and plug in a battery, the battery will charge - all the power management is on CHIP itself.
 Roughly, it takes about four to six hours to charge a 3000 mAh LiPo battery from a 5V 1A power source.
 Also, our delightful little Power Management IC, the AXP209, handles pass-through power, so while on and charging a battery, CHIP is basically running on a un-interruped power supply -- If charge power fails, CHIP seamlessly switches onto battery power without shutting off.

-## Connect to it
-You can [connect chip to a screen, keyboard and mouse](#recommended-accessories), or you can [connect it to another computer and remote into it](http://docs.getchip.com/chip.html#headless-chip).
+Now you're ready to [connect CHIP to a screen, keyboard and mouse](#recommended-accessories) or even work on CHIP from [another computer](#headless-chip).

 ## Connect To WiFi
 Connecting to a WiFi network is easy using the WiFi icon the top right system tray.
 Just select a network to initiate a connection.
 If the network requires a password you’ll be prompted for it.
-You can also [set up Wi-Fi from the CLI](#wifi-connection).
+You can also [set up Wi-Fi from the command line](#wifi-connection).

 ![Select a wireless connection access point](images/screen_wifisettings.jpg)